PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 * Download Protein-Digestion-Simulator.zip from [AppVeyor](https://ci.appveyor.com/project/PNNLCompMassSpec/protein-digestion-simulator/build/artifacts)
 * Extract the files
-* Run ProteinDigestionSimulator.exe
+* Run ProteinDigestionSimulator.exe to start the GUI

 ## Console Switches

-The Protein Digestion Simluator can be run in batch mode from the Windows command line.
+The Protein Digestion Simulator is typically used as a GUI application, but it also can be run in batch mode from the Windows command line.
 Syntax:

 ```
 ProteinDigestionSimulator.exe